datanav/docs/self-hosted.rst

 ..
 WARNING::

-   These outbound firewall rules must be activate for the service to operate fully.
+   These outbound firewall rules must be active for the service to operate fully.
 Not opening the ports for the specified domains may violate the terms of service.

 .. list-table::
    :header-rows: 1